 - Sami Haddadin: principal investigator

-- Saeed Abdolshah: senior researcher, work package leader (WP1)
+- Saeed Abdolshah: senior scientist, work package leader (WP1)

 - Dennis Ossadnik: PhD student